deanhiller/webpieces/README.md

 HUGE WINS in using this webserver

+* unlike Seam/JSF and heavyweight servers, you can slap down 1000 of these as it is built for clustering and scale and being stateless!!!
 * look ma, no restarting the server in development mode with complete java refactoring
 * prod server runs on :8080, dev server on :9000 all locally such that unlike play, dev server never caches files so cached files from :8080 don't interfere with development mode and dev server never caches files making development seamless(modify css file and it's up to date)
 * no erasing users input from forms which many websites do....soooo annoying